Fine books and prints

-OUR BUSINESS: After 16 years of operating principally with walk-in customers we have joined the general trend of broadening our horizon and so are creating our first web site.
-We will gradually increase our presence on-line while continuing to serve our walk-in customers.
-We have a small family staff: David, with decades of experience as a collector, reader, student and lover of the book, runs the day-to-day store details of buying and selling.
+OUR BUSINESS: We have a small family staff: David, with decades of experience as a collector, reader, student and lover of the book, runs the day-to-day store details of buying and selling.
 Elizabeth, retired from her previous employment, professionally mats and frames some of our antique prints in her framing room located at the shop.
-Bronwen, our daughter, who works as a book and paper conservator in Sydney, Australia, is designing and will manage our web site – the wonders of world-wide communication.
+Bronwen, our daughter, who works as a book and paper conservator, is designing and managing our web site.

 BUSINESS HOURS: We are currently open Thursday, Friday and Saturday from 11:00 – 5:00, Sunday from 12:00 – 4:00; other days by chance, please phone ahead.
 We will continue to fill orders and answer enquiries via email at firstname.lastname@example.org.